IDEA-120/Course-Materials/SYLLABUS.md

 * Our course explores digital media as an art form, bringing it together with design, cultural and technology studies, and into an interactive, collaborative class.
 * Our course is oriented toward making, writing, building and identifying relevant skills for a digital media toolkit and historical and theoretical introductions to practices that will be useful for creative and critical thinkers working across disciplines.
-* This course is required for BA in IDEAS, BA in Theatre and Performance, and BA in Theatre Design, Production and Technology.
+* This course is required for BA in IDEAS.
 Extensive computer use (and internet access) required.

 ***